izureta/LinearAlgebra/README.md

 # LinearAlgebra
-This is a simple c++ linear algebra library
+This is a simple c++ linear algebra library.

+This library works with rational numbers by default and doesn't work well with float and double built-in types because of the precision error.
+A customized class with overloaded == and != operators should be used instead.

 # Implemented
 * Matrix class (with rational numbers by default)